orbeckst/mean_calculator/README.md

-# mean_calculator
+# Repository for testing: Workshop 2018

-Workshop 2018 test repo
+Based on work by Katy Huff.